d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 on the boundaries of the original image.
 *Padding* is the most popular tool for handling this issue.

-In other cases, we may want to reduce the dimensionality drastically, e.g., if we find the original input resolution to be unwieldy.
+In other cases, we may want to reduce the height and width drastically, e.g., if we find the original input resolution to be unwieldy.
 *Strided convolutions* are a popular technique that can help in these instances.